-In a Nutshell:* Kevin Harvick took the checkered flag under caution ahead of Ron Hornaday, Jr. to win the Kroger 250 Monday afternoon at Martinsville Speedway.
-Harvick took the lead inside ten laps to go and held on through a green-white-checkered finish to score his first Truck Series win outside of Phoenix International Raceway.
-Mike Skinner, Johnny Benson, and Rick Crawford rounded out the Top 5.
+In a Nutshell: Kevin Harvick took the checkered flag under caution ahead of Ron Hornaday Jr. to win the Kroger 250 Monday afternoon at Martinsville Speedway.
+Harvick took the lead inside 10 laps to go and held on through a green-white-checkered finish to score his first Truck Series win outside of Phoenix International Raceway.
+Mike Skinner, Johnny Benson and Rick Crawford rounded out the top five.

-Who Should Have Won: Kyle Busch*.
+Who Should Have Won: Kyle Busch.
 Busch started his No. 51 Miccosukee Resorts Toyota in 13th and managed to power his way to the front pretty quickly, even pulling to a nearly one and a half second lead at some points.
-But with ten laps remaining, Kevin Harvick caught Busch and bumped him just enough to move him up the track and out of the lead.
-After leading 139 of the 250 laps run, Busch was relegated to a 17th place finish after a penalty shortly thereafter placed him at the back of the lead lap.
+But with 10 laps remaining, Harvick caught Busch and bumped him just enough to move him up the track and out of the lead.
+After leading 139 of the 250 laps run, Busch was relegated to a 17th-place finish after a penalty shortly thereafter placed him at the back of the lead lap.